tribblelab/lab_practices/software_guide.md

 ### For visualizing and editing plain text files (code, etc.)

 [Sublime Text](https://www.sublimetext.com/) is a good and simple plain text editor.
-[VS Code](https://code.visualstudio.com/) is a more feature-rich integrated development environment.
-I [Carrie] use both for different purposes: Sublime for quickly looking at code, VS Code for compiling ``LaTeX`` projects locally, etc. Both are free, open source software.
+[VSCode](https://code.visualstudio.com/) is a more feature-rich integrated development environment.
+While both are great options, VSCode offers more features and won't pop open a window every few hours asking you to pay for an upgrade.

 ## Data storage